linguistica-uchicago/lxa5/docs/sources/dev.rst

-None of the development notes here are new, as they all come from the collective wisdom of the open-source and software development community.
+None of the development notes here are new, as they all come from the collective wisdom of the open-source and software development community -- notably, for what is known as "gitflow".
 They should be taken as best practice recommendations, and nothing is set in stone.
 You are entirely entitled to deviate from any of the advice given here;
 in that case, you are on your own and you know what you are doing.

-:ref:`dev_reminders`

-To get started, please go the section :ref:`dev_overview` below.

 .. _dev_reminders: